sweng-epfl/public/exercises/design-patterns-ui/exercises/ex1/README.md

 Unfortunately, this kind of changes are likely to keep occurring, and it will be a mess to deal directly with these concrete class instantiations.

-How can you make this code more elegant using a factory design pattern?
-Is the [Static Factory Method](https://www.youtube.com/watch?v=TQvFReASujY&feature=youtu.be&t=1m5s) or the [GOF Factory Method](https://www.youtube.com/watch?v=TQvFReASujY&feature=youtu.be&t=6m20s) (i.e., virtual constructor) better suited?
-Rewrite the code to use the chosen design pattern.
+Your task is to make this code more elegant using the Factory design pattern.